Everest Base Camp Trekking cost and Itinerary

 Things You Shouldn’t Bring:

-• Drones: Drone operation around the Mount Everest area is prohibited unless in adherence to strict regulatory compliance, will be allowed.
+• Drones: Drone operation around the Mount Everest area is prohibited unless in adherence to strict regulatory compliance, and will be allowed.

 • Cigarettes and drugs: It is not advisable to smoke, particularly in areas of altitude where breathing becomes a challenge.
 The use of prohibited substances like, for example, hashish (which might be locally produced) is not permitted and attracts heavy stiff penalties.